Dream-3/blink/README.md

 </center>

 This toolbox includes image conversion and image stitching, pure front-end implementation, fast speed, privacy protection, and offline use, 20 languages ​​supported.

-    Q: Why is it named webp2jpg?
-    A: Because it was originally to convert webp to jpg, I have been using it all the time.

 <!-- <img width="300" src="https://api.star-history.com/svg?repos=renzhezhilu/webp2jpg-online&type=Date" /> -->

 ##Online address